holochain-open-dev/holochain-client-csharp/README.md

 }
 ````

-**NOTE:** Each property that you wish to have mapped to a property/field in your rust code needs to have the HolochainPropertyName attribute applied to it specifying the name of the field in your rust struct that is to be mapped to this c# property.
+**NOTE:** Each property that you wish to have mapped to a property/field in your rust code needs to have the HolochainFieldName attribute applied to it specifying the name of the field in your rust struct that is to be mapped to this c# property.

 **NOTE:** This is a preview of some of the advanced functionality that will be present in the upcoming [.NET HDK Low Code Generator](#net-hdk-low-code-generator), which generates dynamic rust and c# code from your metadata freeing you to focus on your amazing business idea and creativity rather than worrying about learning Holochain, Rust and then getting it to all work in Windows and with C#.
 HAppy Days! ;-)